 JSON

-data type are modeled as properties. - Property data types must conform to the Spanner JSON type specifications.
+data type as properties. - Property data types must conform to the Spanner JSON type specifications.

-This section describes best practices to model schemaless data.
+This section describes best practices that help you model schemaless data.

 A node's key should be unique across all graph nodes.
 For example, as an INT64